desec-io/desec-stack/README.md

     - [Get easy-rsa](https://github.com/OpenVPN/easy-rsa) and follow [this tutorial](https://github.com/OpenVPN/easy-rsa/blob/master/README.quickstart.md).
     - Then, copy `ca.crt`, `server.crt`, and `server.key` to `openvpn-server/secrets/`.
-    - Create a preshared secret using `openvpn --genkey --secret ta.key` inside `openvpn-server/secrets/`.
+    - Create a pre-shared secret using `openvpn --genkey --secret ta.key` inside `openvpn-server/secrets/`.

     For provisioning a secondary, use the same `easy-rsa` PKI and create a new `client.key` and `client.crt` pair.
 Transfer these securely onto the secondary, along with `ca.crt` and `ta.key`.
     (You can also create the key on the secondary and only transfer a certificate signing request and the certificate.)